quansun/fantail-ml/README.md

 If you want to refer to Fantail in a publication, please cite the following paper:

 Quan Sun and Bernhard Pfahringer.
 Pairwise Meta-Rules for Better Meta-Learning-Based Algorithm Ranking.
 Machine Learning, 93(1):141-161, Springer US, 2013, DOI: 10.1007/s10994-013-5387-y

+Many TODOs, so please send me an Email if you would like to contribute to Fantail!
+Quan Sun quan.sun.nz@gmail.com
+10/2013